Here are some of the pictures of my equipment and a brief tour of the manufacturing side of my brewery.

 Above are two used dairy cylindrical tanks now being repurposed as fermenters.

-The two closest to you were used dairy bulk tanks, one is used as an all purpose tank, and the other is the mash tun.
+The two tanks closest in the left photo were used dairy bulk tanks, one is used as an all purpose tank, and the other is the mash tun.
 The next picture shows how I remove anywhere from 4 to 6 hundred pounds of spent grain.
 The spent grain is picked up by a farmer.

 The new 10 bbl brew kettle (310 gallons) from Bennett Forgeworks.
 Formally my only brewery tank.